-dangerghost asked: What was it like touching the hand of E.T.?
+dangerghost said: What was it like touching the hand of E.T.?

 For those that don’t know, he’s talking about this, which is tucked away at the bottom of my about page.
 (Click here if for some reason the pic above is not not showing up.)
 I was a children’s hand model for half a dozen years after I got back from Japan, during which I did commercials for not only toys, but in this case, a crossover promotion with Kraft that sent a couple of different E.T. toys out with Costco-sized packages of macaroni & cheese, as a tie-in with the anniversary rerelease of the movie in 2002.